How to collect a plankton sample

 Due to Covid we are not at sea, the demonstration shown here shows a sample of water being taken from a river.
 A similar procedure may be used for taking a sample at sea.
 You can also take a sample of water from your municipally supplied drinking water or even bottled water.
 It is likely you will find micro-plastics and fibres from all of the sources.

 It is important not to cause contamination of the water sample, so try and avoid wearing clothes such as a fleece that sheds many plastic particles.
 Probably not a good idea wearing a fleece in any case, because you will be breathing in plastic from your clothes.

 Make sure you always follow the washing process, we want to try and avoid any contamination which would lead to false readings.

-4. Take the top section of the filter and place on the bottom section, make sure it is central.
-Push the assembly down on a flat surface, lift up the ring and screw the bottom and top sections together, making sure that it is only the ring that rotates.
+2. Take the top section of the filter and place on the bottom section, make sure it is central.
+Push the assembly down on a flat surface, lift up the ring and screw the bottom and top sections together, making sure that it is only the threaded ring that rotates.

-7. Water will begin to pour out of the base of the filter, this will continue for up to 60 minutes, depending upon the number of plankton and solid particle concentration in the water sample.
-Also if you use two filter papers instead of one, it will take over 1 hour to filter the sample.
+3. Water will begin to pour out of the base of the filter, this will continue form 1 to 4 hours, depending upon the number of plankton and solid particle concentration in the water sample.

 4. If the sample was collected at night, you may leave the sample until; the morning to avoid night vision blindness looking at a PC screen.
 Once the water has fully drained from the filter place the filter vertically on a flat surface.
 Pushing down on the top section, unscrew the ring to release both sections, and carefully remove the plastic plates with the 5 x 5mm holes containing the filter paper and place the entire assembly onto a 90mm Petri plate.
 There will be some water on the plastic filter disc, the petri plate is just there to protect the equipment from seawater drips